 Students in the Clinical Anatomy Summer Program (CASP) at Stanford University interact hands-on with human anatomy while learning foundational medical skills.
 CASP exposes high school students to dissection practices, surgical procedures, and biomedical technologies.
 The Anatomage Table was readily utilized as a detailed anatomy visualization and surgical simulation tool.
-Students and faculty found that the Table was one of the best tools that was integrated into the program.
+Students and faculty reviewed and found that the Table was one of the best tools that was integrated into the program.

 INTERACTIVE CORE PROGRAM COMPONENTS